AWS Driver

 Type: int

-The size of the root EBS volume, in GiB, for the image.
+- The size of the root EBS volume, in GiB, for the image.
 If omitted, the volume size reported for the imported snapshot will be used.
-Only used with the snapshot import method.
+Only used with the snapshot or ebs-direct import methods.

 providers.[aws].diskimages.imds-support